 1 – Kyoto

 One of Utah’s longest operating restaurants is also one of the best places to pick up excellent and fresh sushi.
 Kyoto has been in operation since Sam and Yoshiko Tada started the family business in 1984.
 To this day, some of the same servers still remain from those early years.
-In recent years the business was acquired by the La Salle Group (Oasis Cafe, Current, Stanza, Cafe Niche etc.) who have improved on an already remarkable business.
+In more recent years the business has changed hands a couple of times, but the quality has been maintained each time.

 On the sushi side of things, the new owners brought renowned sushi chef Peggi White on board, who instantly took to improving the breadth and depth of the sushi bar offerings.
 With White’s 30+ years of experience (she even learnt her craft in Tokyo originally) you will find everything from sashimi and nigiri through creative modern maki rolls and more.
 The sushi bar is open seven days a week.